Soviet laser pistol

 The Soviet laser pistol was a prototype handgun-shaped energy weapon designed for use by cosmonauts in a low or zero-gravity environment that renders conventional firearms ineffective.
 The weapon was magazine fed and used pyrotechnic flashbulb technology to project its beam.
-Another type of the gun was a six-shot laser revolver.
+One variation of the gun was a six-shot laser revolver.

 History and design

 With the development of the Space Shuttle, the Soviets began to worry that the US would be able to snatch satellites from orbit and carry them back to Earth.
 This fear prompted the development of the laser gun.

 The weapons were designed to either disable optical sensors on enemy spacecraft or to flash-blind enemy astronauts when engaged in an orbital combat aboard or out of spacecraft.
 The last scenario was considered implausible, however, and the gun had no deadly force.
 Its energy output was sufficient to inflict damage on optical devices and cause eye injuries.